Vizzuality/marxan-cloud/docs/download-upload-clone/storage/brief.md

 This would be available for download for a limited timeframe, typically configured by the platform admins of each MarxanCloud instance.

+- removing individual pieces

+This may be needed if pieces are eventually included in a single downloadable artifact.
+If ongoing engineering considerations lead to making the individual pieces available for download, this step may not be necessary.

 - allowing users to download the archive for a given project

 Users with suitable permissions on a project (see [relevant entries in the